estuary/flow/site/docs/reference/Connectors/capture-connectors/google-analytics.md

 ## Configuration

-You configure connectors either in the Flow web app, or by directly editing the catalog spec YAML.
+You configure connectors either in the Flow web app, or by directly editing the catalog specification file.
 See [connectors](../../../concepts/connectors.md#using-connectors) to learn more about using connectors.
-The values and YAML sample below provide configuration details specific to the Google Analytics source connector.
+The values and specification sample below provide configuration details specific to the Google Analytics source connector.

 ### Properties